Commuter Student FAQ

 - Emergency Blue Light Phones: Emergency phones are programmed to automatically dial Campus Security.
 Just press the red button, and a campus security officer will be dispatched to your location.
 Blue light phones are located in the following parking lots: Alexander, Mill Theatre, West Hall and Schaible Science Center.

-- Campus Security educates the campus community on safety issues through several channels, including: crime-prevention publications; literature and materials; self-defense training sessions; training sessions on alcohol and drug awareness; presentations to Elmhurst College organizations, departments and groups on a variety of safety and crime-prevention topics; and alerts and reporting about criminal activity in the area.
+- Campus Security educates the campus community on safety issues through several channels, including: crime-prevention publications; literature and materials; self-defense training sessions; training sessions on alcohol and drug awareness; presentations to Elmhurst University organizations, departments and groups on a variety of safety and crime-prevention topics; and alerts and reporting about criminal activity in the area.

 Start by visiting the commuter students Facebook page.